 To my regret, I woke up again.
 I was lying in a hospital bed chained to a breathing apparatus.
-The sisters spoke of happiness when I came back to life and in the weeks that followed, when they looked after my well-being, her words did not comfort me any more either.
+The sisters spoke of happiness when I came back to life and in the weeks that followed, when they looked after my well-being, her words did not comfort me anymore either.
 I only replied with a cold look.
 My flash blue eyes could be hostile if I wanted to.
 I got this from my father.
 A look with which he could scare away even bears in human form.
 But one of the sisters was different.
 She was older, and you could see her work experience.
 She wasn’t a bear or a deer.
 More like a raccoon with the dark rings around her eyes.
 I always heard that they were shy, but the one I saw as a boy hadn’t run away either.
 Not even when I hammered against the barrels the raccoon was nibbling at.
 The raccoon wasn’t afraid of me, he just looked at me confused.
 The nurse was also not afraid when she brought me the test results, which concluded that no physical damage would be left behind.
 She looked at me confused when she saw my relief.

 Day X. I had been saved.
 The woman who reported it had become a heroine.
 Even a small newspaper article was dedicated to her.
 I, on the other hand, didn’t know what I wanted to call her.
 What do you call someone who saves your life when you don’t want to be alive?

 I’d thought about it a lot those days in the hospital.
 I had nothing else to do.
 Television bored me fast.
 I often just left it on, so I wouldn’t be all alone.
 One sister often looked after me, but only to make sure I didn’t try again.
-No conversation therefore sought beyond “How do you hold up?
+No conversation, therefore, sought beyond “How do you hold up?
 Feeling fine?”

 I didn’t think more about it either.
 I didn’t want to die as a patient.
 I was thinking of Martina’s grave.
 That’s where I wanted to die.
 To die at this grave, as I did before the day of her funeral.
 I didn’t visit it.
 Then when I came back, I tried to kill myself.
 Two weeks I laid on my sickbed.
 Then joined an unknown face.
 A psychologist who wanted to accompany me with my healing process.
 I knew he’d come.
 The raccoon sister explained it to me.

 I hated him from the first moment I saw him.
-It was not because he tried to help me, although it was difficult for me to ignore this stain on my judgement.
+It was not because he tried to help me, although it was difficult for me to ignore this stain on my judgment.
 It was rather the interplay of his appearance and his way of choosing words.
 His face was angular.
 He had short black hair and brown eyes.
 There was a small scar on his forehead that largely disappeared under his hair.
 He seemed military.
 Strict and disciplined.
 One of those people who could be believed to be completely lost if they left the strict line.

 “Nathaniel, how do you feel about…“, he took a dramatic break, “…what happened to you?”.